mahedee/articles/Integrate-bot-with-sequential-flow-of-dialog.md

 }, cancellationToken);
   ```

-* Use ChoiceFactory when suggest user to selcet from a list for choice prompt.
+* Use ChoiceFactory when suggest user to select from a list for choice prompt.
 You have to use FoundChoice for retrieving data on the next step.

 ```C#
 return await stepContext.PromptAsync(nameof(ChoicePrompt),